-In order to determine the total cost a set of appropriate cost equations is required.
-A set of such equations is given in Murphy [1982]; based on these the variation of total cost with the two most important independent parameters is shown in Fig. 3 (which has been evaluated with reference to Fig. 1).
+In order to determine the total cost, a set of appropriate cost equations is required.
+A set of such equations is given in Murphy [1982]; based on these the variation of total cost of the systems modelled in Fig. 2, with the two most important independent parameters, is shown in Fig. 3.

-Figure 4 shows that the interference ratio at optimum is approximately proportional to the product of $G{R5E}$ (antenna gain of the interfering repeater in the direction of the earth station) and $G{ER5}$ (antenna gain of the earth station in the direction of $R_5$ ) but the optimum cost, $C_o$ , is virtually independent up to values of about 40 dB.
+Figure 4 shows that the interference ratio at optimum is approximately proportional to the product of G{R5E} (antenna gain of the interfering repeater in the direction of the earth station) and G{ER5} (antenna gain of the earth station in the direction of R_5) but the optimum cost, C_o , is virtually independent up to values of about 40 dB.
 In practice this means that unless the gain product exceeds this value, the value of J is that which occurs incidentally in the optimization of the two systems in the presence of short-term interference.
 This value is therefore the design value of interference.

-At higher values of the gain product where the cost becomes interference - dependent the optimum value of interference is approximately constant.
-Fig. 5 shows explicitly the sharp knee in the cost-optimum interference curve at about -7dB.
+At higher values of the gain product where the cost becomes interference-dependent the optimum value of interference is approximately constant.
+Figure 5 shows explicitly the sharp knee in the cost-optimum interference curve at about -7 dB.
 This value, at which the cost increases significantly is the maximum permissible value of interference.